North Wales Police: Collaborations

+The Cheshire and North Wales Alliance Dog Unit was formed in 2015 however was disbanded in 2025 and the forces retook ownership of their respective dog units.

 Controversy

 In the 2000s, North Wales Police attracted a great deal of media attention, largely attributed to its former chief constable, Richard Brunstrom, who was a controversial figure, mainly because of his vocal views on speeding motorists and the legalisation of drugs.
 The Sun newspaper dubbed him the "Mad Mullah of the Traffic Taleban."
 However, he also earned respect for modernising the force's infrastructure, and learning the Welsh language, actively promoting the normalisation of its use within the force at all levels and conversing publicly through it on numerous occasions.

 In April 2007, Brunstrom came under fire for an incident in which he showed a photograph of the severed head of a biker in a press meeting without the family's permission, to make a point about road safety.
 The photo enabled the media to identify the deceased since he was wearing a distinctive T-shirt with an anti-police message on it, which gained much attention during the inquest.
 Brunstrom maintained (in both the invitation and verbally) that it was a "closed" meeting, and that no details of the picture should have been leaked.
 Motorcycle News magazine handed in a 1,600 signature petition to the Independent Police Complaints Commission requesting Brunstrom be removed.
 The IPCC confirmed that it would carry out an independent review into the incident.

 North Wales Police has also attracted attention due to its investigation into allegations of anti-Welsh comments by TV personality Anne Robinson and UK Prime Minister Tony Blair.
 The force was believed to have carried out these investigations following complaints from members of the public.
 The ten-month investigation into the Prime Minister was dropped on 11 July 2006 due to a lack of evidence.
 It had cost £1,656, whereas the Anne Robinson investigation cost £3,800.

 North Wales Police is one of only three forces in England and Wales (the others being neighbouring Dyfed-Powys Police and the British Transport Police) to equip their police community support officers with handcuffs, which remains controversial.

 As of 31 March 2011, North Wales Police had 159 PCSOs.

 Between April 2017 and April 2019, the Independent Office for Police Conduct twice investigated the circumstances behind the murder of Nicholas Churton.
 Additionally, a separate inquiry about the allegations made by Ian Lucas, Member of Parliament for Wrexham that he had been misled about the case by Mark Polin, the chief constable.